wertstahl/THE402/README.md

 Anshwer: If it was easy to do in JS, it would have been implemented.<br>
 Technical Anshwer: WebAudio API doesn't preserve pitch when affecting playback rate.<br>
 Shurprise: There are swift transitions now.
 Coder's Magic!<br>
+OK, but.. why?: Please read our statement below the player.